Geneva and Zurich: their location in the country and local languages

 Activities to enjoy in and near the cities

 A town walk is a great way to get to know the cities.
-We’ve created short routes full of tourist highlights and lesser-known areas for both Geneva and Zurich.
+Arno and I have created short routes full of tourist highlights and lesser-known areas for both Geneva and Zurich.

 If you’re a museum and culture lover, you’ll feel at home in both cities too.
 Zurich houses the Swiss National Museum and plenty of other options.
 Geneva is home to the Patek Philippe watch museum and the Museum of Natural History for example.
 Plus, you can pay visits to the UN building and the CERN research center.

-Find all of our tips in our Zurich and Geneva attraction guides.
+Find all of our tips in my Zurich and Geneva attraction guides.

 Geneva or Zurich for train trips to other European countries